Capital Health – Hamilton Diagnostic Services Updates

 Tempus AI

-Dr. Sanjay Juneja is a triple board-certified hematologist and medical oncologist serving as Vice President of Clinical AI Operations at Tempus AI.
+Dr. Sanjay Juneja is a triple board-certified hematologist and medical oncologist serving as Vice President of AI & Medical Informatics for Tempus AI.
 In this role, he leads clinical AI strategy and implementation initiatives that bridge cutting-edge artificial intelligence with real-world oncology practice.
+He is the author of “We Need to Talk About Cancer: An IMPORTANT Book for Patients, Family, and Friends” and the creator of the widely followed platform “TheOncDoc,” which reaches over 750,000 healthcare professionals and researchers worldwide.

 Dr. Juneja maintains an active clinical practice with Citrus Oncology while advancing the field through his expertise in AI applications in medicine.
 He completed Harvard’s inaugural Executive Education program in AI in Healthcare: from Strategies to Implementation and serves on the Editorial Board of the peer-reviewed journal AI in Precision Oncology.